 Coachhouse by Gardner Architects and Jennifer Gilmer Kitchen & Bath

-By capitalizing on an odd lot and neighborhood inspiration, a stylish abode is born.
+By capitalizing on an odd lot and mirroring houses in the neighborhood, a stylish abode is born.

 Located in Metro D.C. and constructed between 1907 and 1911, “Coachhouse” was originally a garage that served the adjacent mansion.
 The idea was to turn the place into a private residence that would be part coach house, part gallery for the client’s art collection, and part sleeping porch—a tall order given the 25-ft. by 22-ft. structure’s diminutive size.
 Another floor was needed.